stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (aoneill2-stat6250): Use the RENAME option in renaming the variables in one or both files to distinguish them.
 Differences in variable values may reflect different situational meaning, and the RENAME feature could add further detail as well as prevent overwriting the value.
 - Question (aoneill2-stat6250): Does one have to use the label statement or is it optional?
 - Question (yyan11−stat6250): What happen if two datasets have the same name column?
+- Question (cyuan10-stat6250): What are some of the best practices when it comes to renaming columns in newly merged datasets?
+Does it help to add a specific identifier to these columns so that we know which ones are merged?